The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Update: Rollo’s Answer

-Rollo answered saying that you should also include in the computation women who had children from other men and remarried.
-And then you’d get at around 40%.
+And Rollo said that our criticism is wrong because you should also include women who had children from other men and remarried.

-Indeed, a mother who remarries is not always winning investment, but she’s failing at her job as a mother and putting her children at increased risk.
-Studies have long shown that a stepfather in the household is the single greatest risk factor for human infanticide (Dalay & Wilson, 1988).
+Finally, a mother who remarries is not always winning investments, but she’s failing as a mother and putting her children at increased risk.

 1.3.
 Women Are Incapable of Loving (??)